Wandalen/wTools/module/core/format_tools/docs/feature/001_fallback_string_conversion.md

 The fallback conversion mechanism lets callers specify a prioritized list of formatting strategies.
 The primary strategy is attempted first; if the value does not satisfy the required interface, the chain advances to the next strategy automatically at compile time.
 This eliminates conditional formatting code at the call site.

 The chain supports up to three levels: primary, first fallback, and second fallback.
-Strategy markers are zero-size types — they carry no data but direct the compile-time dispatch to the correct formatting path.
+Strategy markers are data-free types — they carry no data but direct the compile-time dispatch to the correct formatting path.
 The entire mechanism resolves at compile time; the marker types optimize away with no runtime overhead.

 The return value is a borrowed-or-owned string container, enabling zero-copy returns when the formatted output can reference existing data without allocation.